 School Issues for Kids Who Struggle

 School is hard for some kids because of learning issues, behavioral issues, or physical issues.
 What can parents do to help the school help their child?
-What to do when that does not work?
-Host Dawn Davenport, Executive Director of Creating a Family, the national infertility and adoption education and support nonprofit, interviews interviews Heather Forbes, author of Beyond Consequences, Logic, and Control: A Love-Based Approach for Helping Children With Severe Behaviors.
+What do parents do when that does not work?
+Host Dawn Davenport, Executive Director of Creating a Family, the national infertility and adoption education and support nonprofit, interviews interviews Heather Forbes, author of Beyond Consequences, Logic, and Control: A Love-Based Approach for Helping Children With Severe Behaviors.**

 - How to know when school is not working for your child?